aytimothy/BitcraftDiscordChatLink/README.md

 	  * `OutputEverything`: Do you want to eavesdrop on the WHOLE server?
 You should leave this to `false`.
 	  * `BitcraftRegionNumber`: Your Bitcraft region to filter messages for.
 Depending on your key, you may get everything, but a player access token will only return results for the region they are physically in.
 	  * `OutputRawLog`: Output raw packets.
 Leave this to `false`; for debugging purposes only.
+	  * `DiscordMentions`: Pings a user when their username is mentioned.
+Note that false positives can happen when a user's name is a common dictionary word.
+This is a key-value pair of the username and the Discord User ID.
+The default setting pings me.
 3. Run `BitcraftChatListener.exe` again.

 ## Troubleshooting